...

 • To greet or depart

-• To ask for an advice
+• To ask for advice

 • To “tease” playfully